FactomProject/FactomDocs/communityTesterDirections.md

 Factom Community Tester Install Guide
 ==========

-Master branch is current as of **Aug 19, 2AM** Central Time.
-If you installed before then, try doing the 'go get' steps again.
-Also, delete databases as shown [here](https://github.com/FactomProject/FactomDocs/blob/master/communityTesterDirections.md#if-factom-is-crashing).
-Also, copy over the latest factomd.conf file as shown [here](https://github.com/FactomProject/FactomDocs/blob/master/communityTesterDirections.md#install-factom)

 To see how factom is doing, go to http://factomstatus.com/

 To examine your local factomd status, point your browser to: http://localhost:8090/controlpanel